IshCodeBellz/DY-Officiallette/README.md

 4. Copy the `whsec_...` secret to `STRIPE_WEBHOOK_SECRET` and restart.
 5. Use test card `4242 4242 4242 4242` in checkout.

+### Apple Pay / Google Pay (Wallets)

+See `docs/payments-wallets.md` for complete setup and domain verification steps.
+Summary:

+- Set `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` and `STRIPE_SECRET_KEY`
+- Deploy the Apple Pay association file at `public/.well-known/apple-developer-merchantid-domain-association`
+- Verify the domain in Stripe/Apple, then test on supported devices/browsers

 ## Simulated Payment Mode

 If `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` is missing, checkout falls back to a simulated payment confirmation screen (no external network call); a synthetic webhook payload finalizes the order & metrics.

+Wallets will not be shown without a publishable key and domain verification (for Apple Pay).

 ## Sentry